rocktrees/hyunguk_yoo_portfolio/README.md

 2.  save a log
 3.  save a SSE vs K plot

-It is written in python with a focus on OOP and easy to use.
+It is written in python with a focus on OOP and ease of use

 ### Statistical Analysis(concrete strength)
 I have done a detailed statistical analysis on [concrete strenth](https://github.com/rocktrees/ConcreteStrength.git)